Birds really have it made. They’ve got beaks, feathers, nests—everything an animal could possibly want. Some of them can even fly.

 The founders of Adventure America Zipline Canopy Tours knew they needed a name at least five words long—nothing less could contain the power of their ziplines.

-An American Zipline Adventure on one of Adventure America’s ziplines lasts nearly three hours, and takes the American Zipline Adventurer across 11 ziplines, 5 skybridges, and 22 acres.
+An American Zipline Adventure on one of Adventure America’s ziplines lasts nearly three hours, and takes the American Zipline Adventurer across eleven ziplines, five skybridges, and twenty-two acres.

 A gasp of amazement would not be misplaced.
 Furthermore, Adventure America offers educational opportunities pertaining to Western North Carolina’s history and environment.